AverageCakeSlice/Persona-5-Royal-Differences/Prologue_to_5-2.md

 * Individual party members will now occasionally have things to say when in a safe room.
 * Morgana gives you a few starter items and infiltration tools when officially infiltrating Kamoshida's palace for the first time after 4/18.
 * You will not be able to snap to cover to hide yourself until about halfway through the first palace.
+* You can now loot nearby treasure chests and breakable objects while in cover.
+* Shadows have new lines of dialog that they will occasionally say when wandering around.
+* Treasure chests now make a glittery sound effect to let you know that one is nearby.
+* There are new visual and audio effects on safe room doors that make them more obvious.

 ### Combat